 - Is creating and maintaining healthy rules and boundaries for your child a constant uphill battle?

-Treatment is personalized to your child’s unique needs, taking into consideration their temperament, developmental stage and personal strengths.
-Parents are provided with concrete tools, skills and strategies for creating a family environment that best supports both you as a parent and your child.
+Treatment is personalized to your child’s unique needs, taking into consideration their temperament, developmental stage, and personal strengths.
+Parents are provided with concrete tools, skills, and strategies for creating a family environment that best supports both you as a parent and your child.
 Your child will learn to recognize why they feel certain ways in different situations.
 They will learn words to label and share their feelings in a constructive manner, while also developing skills to manage frustration, stress and disappointment.
 This can help your child think more positively and build confidence.

 What your child is experiencing may be a phase – or it may not be.
-If your child’s behavior is causing stress to him or her and your family, it’s best to be proactive.
-Early intervention has been proven to be highly effective in treating behavioral and emotional problems in children, and taking a proactive approach can help to correct behaviors and patterns before they become entrenched.
+If your child’s behavior is causing stress to themselves and your family, it’s best to be proactive.
+Early intervention has been proven highly effective in treating behavioral and emotional problems in children, and taking a proactive approach can help to correct behaviors and patterns before they become entrenched.
 Generally, if your child seems to be struggling in more than one area (school, work, peer relationships, etc.) or is unable to function well in one specific area, getting help may be critical.

 It seems like everyone I know – including myself – is experiencing some level of anxiety.
 Is this really a problem for my child?

 Although it can be difficult to determine if your child is experiencing heightened anxiety, there are a few classic, concerning symptoms to look for.
-If your child is experiencing an irritability that is affecting his or her ability to function well, has noticeable self-esteem issues, is overly critical of his or herself or of others, avoids specific situations or is unable to bounce back from minor setbacks, seeking professional help may be essential.
+If your child is experiencing an irritability that is affecting his or her ability to function well, has noticeable self-esteem issues, is overly critical of his or herself or of others, avoids specific situations, or is unable to bounce back from minor setbacks, seeking professional help may be essential.
 We will help you determine if your child is going through a phase, experiencing increased stress due to a particular life circumstance, or is suffering from a child anxiety disorder.